 Visitors can fish in most parts of the marine park but, to protect marine biodiversity, there are restrictions on certain types of fishing activities in different areas so please download the park brochure and ‘know your zones’.
 For bag, size and possession limits see fish.wa.gov.au.

 Three British atomic weapons tests were carried out at the Montebello Islands in 1952 and 1956.
 Concrete bunkers, monitoring stations, roads and scrap metal can still be found on some islands, and the former military operational headquarters can still be seen on the southern end of Hermite Island.

-The Montebello Islands are offshore and relatively remote.
+The Montebello Islands Marine Park is offshore and relatively remote.
 Navigation to the islands should only be attempted in favourable weather conditions and in suitably sized and equipped vessels.
 Visitors are urged to be vigilant for cyclone warnings, especially from November to April.